Veriqa · Evidence-first decision layer for quantum

 Claims outrun evidence

 "Quantum advantage" is announced weekly.
-Without a named benchmark and a classical baseline, it is marketing.
-Buyers cannot tell which roadmap is real — and reputational risk follows the wrong bet.
+Without a named benchmark and a classical baseline, it is marketing — and reputational risk follows the wrong bet.

 No internal quantum bench

-Most funds, boards and CISOs lack in-house quantum physics and cryptography talent to diligence a deal or vendor on a deadline.
-Outside advisors are slow and expensive.
+Most funds, boards and CISOs lack in-house quantum-physics and cryptography talent to diligence a deal or vendor on a deadline.
+Outside experts are slow and expensive.

 NIST finalized FIPS 203, 204 and 205 in August 2024.
 Harvest-now-decrypt-later means long-lived secrets are already exposed.
 Waiting is a risk decision, not a neutral one.